 Yes.
 This covers your identity, what you share with me and your attendance and status as a client.
 There are some exceptions to confidentiality that I must act on legally if they arise:

-I am a Registered Clinical Social Worker (RCSW) #04462 with the BC College of Social Workers and I have a Master of Social Work Degree (MSW).
+I am a Registered Clinical Social Worker (RCSW) #04462 with the BC College of Social Workers and I am a Registered Social Worker #836337 with the Ontario College of Social Workers, approved for electronic practice.
+I have a Master of Social Work Degree (MSW).
 Previous to going to social work school, I obtained a Bachelor of Arts degree in Psychology and a Certificate in Family Studies.

 That depends, and is usually a balance between your current level of distress and what you can afford.
-I use an Outcome Rating Scale to help determine where you think you’re at and we plan accordingly.
-Generally, for higher levels of distress, clients come in every one to two weeks.
+Generally, for higher levels of distress, clients come in once every one 1-2 weeks.
 I trust what you have to say about your needs and we continue to discuss this as we go along.
 Average amount of sessions are usually 6-8, although some folks need less, some more.

 I’m with you on this.
 Meeting a counsellor for the first time can be nerve-wracking.
 It’s actually not necessary to decide right away.
-We start with the free 15-minute consultation first, to help you decide whether you feel at ease with me and in my office.
-This can also be done over the phone if an office visit feels too intense.
-I have a 360 degree view of my office if you would like to look around virtually first!
+We start with the free 15-minute consultation first, to help you decide whether you feel at ease with me.
+This can also be done over the phone or via a secure video call.
+For those that are seeking in-person appointments, I have a 360 degree view of my office if you would like to look around virtually first!

 For centuries, the willow tree has been recognized for its healing properties, particularly pain relief.
 The willow is also characterized by its supple branches, an analogy for flexibility amidst the ever-changing conditions of life.

-The first step is to sign up for a 15-minute consultation (phone or in-person) to see if we are a good therapeutic fit.
-If so, I will add you to my list and also ask you for your availability, should you also want the option of getting started if a last-minute opening comes up.
-I receive approximately 0-3 of these a week.
-These appointment openings are in the daytime.
+The first step is to sign up for a 15-minute consultation, if available, to see if we are a good therapeutic fit.
+If so, and if you are interested in working with me, I will add you to my list and will contact you when your name comes up.
+Consultations are only available when the waiting list is open.

 My vision for Willow Tree Counselling is that it remain an independent, individually-run counselling practice for clients who are interested with me, Megan Sutherland.
 I am honoured that many people who contact me say they do so because they feel drawn to working with me personally.